datadesk/django-for-data-analysis-nicar-2016/README.md

   - There's no doubt that setting up a Django project takes a lot of time to get started and running.
 Models and loader scripts take planning, and we're all on a constant time crunch.
 And not every project merits this, sometimes you can get the results you need with a few quick pivot tables or R scripts.
 But the saved time in the analysis and publication phases make it well worth the input for me.
 - With huge databases (and a slow computer) the queries can take forever
   - This can be a problem with large datasets, but there are a few solutions.
 Caching is one.
 Django has a number of [built-in caching options](https://docs.djangoproject.com/en/1.7/topics/cache/) to help out with this.
 Another possible option is to bake out any visualizations that will be used for publication.
 [Django-bakery](https://github.com/datadesk/django-bakery) can help with this.
+- Check, check, check your data
+  - Because it's so easy to swap things around, or filter a queryset, it's easy to think you're looking at one thing, but you're actually looking at another.
+What if we had filtered for complaints over 90 days, when we thought we were looking at 180?
+  - Fortunately, since everything is written down and traceable in the views, it's fairly easy to spot and correct possible errors before publication.

 ## What can we do from here? ##